tillitis/tkey-ssh-agent/README.md

 which should give you a signature on the output.

-If -file is not passed, the app is assumed to be loaded and running on the emulated device, and signing is attempted.
+If `--file` is not passed, the app is assumed to be loaded and running on the emulated device, and signing is attempted.

 The mta1 guest machine running in QEMU (which in turn runs the firmware and